kbecerra21/The-Role-of-Race-and-Mental-Illness-Diagnosis-on-Stigmatization-of-Homeless-Individuals-kvbecerra/research-assessment.md

         -   [x ] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+            - Don't duplicate titles (only use fig-cap, not ggplot title)
+            - No generated table in the qmd (though the pandoc table is great!)
+            - Don't add styling to the cross-references (ie not bold)

 25. Execute descriptive and inferential analyses in code chunks